Omni-guides/Tuxborn/README-New.md

 **VIGILANT:** After level 25 in the Windpeak Inn.
 **GLENMORIL:** After level 30 at the maingate of Falkreath.
 **UNSLAAD:** After level 40, by touching the doll in the High Hrothgar courtyard.
-**Gray Cowl:** After level 10, be the dragonborn and finish the thieves guild.
-Steal something to start.
+**Gray Cowl:** After level 10, be the dragonborn and steal something to start.
 **Moonpath:** Part of Lotd, will start when collected enough for the museum and after the Way of the Voice.
 **Moon and Star:** After the Way of the Voice in any settlment in Skyrim.
 **AHO:** Visit the Braidwood Inn and investigate a suspicious orc at Mixwater Mill.